 Career Opportunities for Data Scientists in New York with Advanced Degrees

-Master’s prepared data scientists in New York utilize scientific methods to create meaning from raw data.
-Their solid foundation in machine learning, modeling statistics, and analytics, coupled with strong communication skills and business acumen, make them a valued presence in nearly every industry in the state.
+Master’s-prepared data scientists in New York use scientific methods to draw meaning from raw data.
+Their solid foundation in machine learning, modeling statistics, and analytics, coupled with strong communication skills and business acumen, make them a valued presence in nearly every industry imaginable.

 Data Scientist, Comcast: New York, NY